-Your Resolute Acclaim is designed to easily incorporate outside combustion air with a Vermont Castings Outside Air Duct Adapter #3255 available from your local dealer.
+Your Resolute Acclaim is designed to easily incorporate outside combustion air with a Vermont Castings Outside Air Duct Adaptor #3255 available from your local dealer firing rate of your heater by altering the air control adjustment range outlined in these directions.

 When first using the stove, keep track of the air control settings.
-You will quickly find that a specific setting will give you a fixed amount of heat.
-It may take a week or two to determine the amount of heat and the length of burn you should expect from various settings.
+You will quickly find that a specific setting will give you a fixed amount of heat It may take a week or two to determine the amount of heat and the length of burn you should expect from various settings.

 Most installations do not require a large amount of combustion air, especisally if adequate draft is available.
-Do not for any reason attempt to increase the firing rate of your heater by altering the air control adjustment range outlined in these directions.
+Do not for any reason attempt to increase the